apple462/audiobook-voting/README.md

 To run the project locally:
 1. Clone the github repo.
 2. Navigate to the cloned folder and open a terminal.

 3. Enter the following commands sequentially:
-    a.
-Enter the command "cd api"
+4. Enter the command "cd api"
-    b.
-Create a new virtual environment using 'python3 -m venv .env'
+5. Create a new virtual environment using 'python3 -m venv .env'
-    c.
-Enter this environment using 'source .env/bin/activate'
+6. Enter this environment using 'source .env/bin/activate'
-    d.
-Download all requirements using 'pip install -r requirements.txt'
+7. Download all requirements using 'pip install -r requirements.txt'
-    e.
-Now that the setup is complete, run the backend using the command 'python app.py'
+8. Now that the setup is complete, run the backend using the command 'python app.py'
-    f.
-Your backend is now running on localhost:5000
+9. Your backend is now running on localhost:5000

-4. Open a new terminal and enter the following commands sequentially:
+10. Open a new terminal and enter the following commands sequentially:
-    a.
-Enter the command "cd app"
+11. Enter the command "cd app"
-    b.
-Enter the command "npm i" to install all the node modules
+12. Enter the command "npm i" to install all the node modules
-    c.
-Now that the setup is complete, run the frontend using the command 'npm start'
+13. Now that the setup is complete, run the frontend using the command 'npm start'
-    d.
-Your frontend is now running on localhost:3000
+14. Your frontend is now running on localhost:3000

+Happy Coding!